ecmwf/ecflow/docs/ug/glossary.rst

              as an alternative to specifying ECF_HOST
          * - NO_ECF
-           - If set exit's ecflow_client immediately with success.
+           - If set exits ecflow_client immediately with success.
 This allows the scripts to be tested independent of the server
            - No
            - .. code-block:: shell